michaelmuenzer/drawable-optimizer/README.md

 Para realizar la tarea de optimización el plugin hace uso de la librería [Pngtastic] que ofrece su propio compresor y [Zopfli] que ofrece una ridiculously good compression ratios a cambio de compression speed.

+## Why should i use this plugin

+You can find an explanation from [Colt McAnlis] about why you should optimize your pngs [Reducing PNG file Size] and [Smaller PNGs, and Android’s AAPT tool]

+## Usage

+Simply click on __Sync project with gradle files__ button

 ## Download & installation